Xu Mengjie: 2021–present: Solo career and rising popularity

 In January 2021, Xu terminated her contract with Asian Music Group (AMG), and established her own company, Beijing Hongtao Culture Communication Co., Ltd., as well as her own studio, Rainbow DreamWorks.
 Leading up to her own company establishment, Xu made her solo debut on June 18 by releasing her first extended play titled 11.

 In August 2021, Xu starred as a female protagonist in the 2021 Mango TV's youth campus drama Our Secret, based on the popular Chinese novel Secrets in the Lattice.
 After landing the role of Ding Xian, Xu's popularity skyrocketed, launching her into stardom.

 Continuing her success as an actress, Xu joined as one of the lead cast of a hit drama, Twenty Your Life On for its second season.
 The series premiered on August 17, 2022, with 40 episodes.

 In 2023, Xu signed an exclusive contract with Easy Entertainment, after managing herself since 2021.

 Public image

-Xu Mengjie is well known for her unique rainbow eye smile.
+Xu is well known for her unique rainbow eye smile.
 Everytime she smiles, her eyes crease into a rainbow shape, hence her nickname Rainbow.
 After appearing in the 2021 Mango TV's variety show Wow!
-Nice Figure 3, Chinese media and her fans have since recognized her as one of the sweet girls in the Chinese entertainment industry.
+Nice Figure 3, Chinese media and her fans have since recognized her as one of the "sweet girls" (甜妹) in the Chinese entertainment industry.